In this tutorial, we are going to take a look at the basics of the Raspberry Pi’s GPIO pins, also known as the general-purpose input and output pins.

 Optional

 Our video will take you through all the topics explained in this guide.
-If you learn better by listening and seeing, then I highly recommend that you check out the video.
+If you learn better by listening and seeing, I highly recommend you check it out.

-If you do like the video, then please subscribe to us or follow us on social media, so you stay up to date with all the coolest Raspberry Pi projects, guides and much more.
+If you like the video, please subscribe to us or follow us on social media so you can stay up to date with all the coolest Raspberry Pi projects, guides, and more.

 Adblock removing the video?
 Subscribe to premium for no-ads.

-Now let’s get started on this Raspberry Pi GPIO tutorial, we will be taking a look at the different types of pins that available, how to enable the modules, what a breakout kit is and finally how to build and program a simple circuit.
+Now, let’s get started on this Raspberry Pi GPIO tutorial.
+We will be taking a look at the different types of pins available, how to enable the modules, what a breakout kit is, and finally, how to build and program a simple circuit.

-If you’re an owner of a Raspberry Pi B+, 2, Zero or 3, then you will have 40 pins in total.
-The earlier models, such as the Raspberry Pi B have just 26 pins.
+If you own a Raspberry Pi B+, 2, Zero, 3, 4, or 5, you will have 40 pins in total.
+The super early models, such as the Raspberry Pi B, have just 26 pins.

-See below for the Raspberry Pi GPIO pinout diagram.
-We have included all three iterations of the Pi for the pinout diagram.
+See below for our Raspberry Pi GPIO pinout diagrams.
+We have included all three main iterations of the Raspberry Pi.

-If you want a PDF version of the pinout diagram, you can find it for download here.
+Our first diagram features the first two iterations of the Raspberry Pi, revisions 1 and 2.
+If you want a PDF version of this pinout diagram, you can find it for download here.

-As you can see there are more than just your standard pins there are some that reference I2C, SPI, and UART.
+As you can see, there are more than just your standard pins.
+Some pins reference I2C, SPI, and UART.

-• GPIO is your standard pins that can be used to turn devices on and off.
-For example, a LED.
+- GPIO is your standard pins that can be used to turn devices on and off, such as an LED.

-• I2C (Inter-Integrated Circuit) pins allow you to connect and talk to hardware modules that support this protocol (I2C Protocol).
-This protocol will typically take up two pins.
+- I2C (Inter-Integrated Circuit) pins allow you to connect to and talk to hardware modules that support this protocol (I2C Protocol).
+This protocol typically takes up two pins.

-• SPI (Serial Peripheral Interface Bus) pins can be used to connect and talk to SPI devices.
-Pretty much the same as I2C but makes use of a different protocol.
+- SPI (Serial Peripheral Interface Bus) pins can connect and talk to SPI devices.
+They are similar to I2C but makes use of a different protocol.

-• GND are the pins you use to ground your devices.
-It doesn’t matter which pin you use as they are all connected to the same line.
+- GND are the pins you use to ground your devices.
+It does not matter which pin you use, as they are all connected to the same line.

-All this might be daunting at first, but it’s pretty easy once you get going.
-A lot of the abbreviations and technical jargon is easy to turn people off straight away.
+All this might seem daunting at first, but it is pretty easy once you get going.
+A lot of the abbreviations and technical jargon make it easy to turn people off straight away.

 Configuring and using the Pins

-In this section, we will briefly touch on how to set up the pins so that you can use them on the Raspberry Pi.
-We will go lots more into actually programming and using the pins in future Raspberry Pi projects.
+In this section, we will briefly touch on how to set up the pins so you can use them on the Raspberry Pi.
+We will cover more programming and using the pins in future Raspberry Pi projects.

-In this example and in future projects, we will be using Raspbian.
-If you haven’t got it installed, then you can find out how to install the latest version by following my Raspbian installation guide.
+In this example and future projects, we will be using Raspberry Pi OS.
+If you have not installed it, you can find out how to install the latest version by following my Raspberry Pi OS installation guide.

 Configuring GPIO

-If you’re on the latest version Raspbian, then you can start programming and using the GPIO pins without needing to do any extra configuration.
+If you are using the latest version of Raspberry Pi OS, you can start programming and using the GPIO pins without needing to do any extra configuration.

-However, I recommend that you update your Pi to the latest packages anyway.
-If you haven’t done this, then you can do it by running the following commands.
+I recommend updating your Pi to the latest packages before proceeding.
+If you have not done this, then you can do it by running the following commands.

-If you don’t have the GPIO package installed you simply install it by running the following command.
+If you do not have the GPIO package installed, you can install it by running the following command.

 Configuring Raspberry Pi I2C

-Setting up the I2C pins on the Raspberry Pi is super easy and will only take a couple of minutes to do.
+Setting up the I2C pins on the Raspberry Pi is super easy and will only take a couple of minutes.

 Firstly, go to the Raspi-Config tool by entering the following command.